SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-RV campgrounds near Kennedyville provide a range of options along Maryland's waterways.
+RV campgrounds near Kennedyville, MD offer direct access to Maryland's waterways, with options ranging from full-hookup waterfront sites to year-round parks with electric and water connections.
 Bar Harbor RV Park & Marina in Abingdon features 91 sites with full hookups including 50-amp service, concrete pads, and waterfront locations.
 "Our site was level and covered in gravel, like all sites and roadways within the campground," noted one visitor about a similar park in the region.
 Duck Neck Campground in Chestertown offers seasonal camping from April through November with both 50-amp electric and sewer hookups for larger rigs, while Bay Shore Campground in Rock Hall provides year-round access with electric and water connections but no sewer at individual sites.
 Elk Neck State Park Campground in North East maintains a dedicated loop with full hookup capability, though some sites have challenging approaches for larger motorhomes.

 Navigating to these parks requires careful planning, especially for travelers with larger rigs.
 Several campgrounds in the area are accessed through residential neighborhoods with narrow roads that may present challenges.
 According to one review, "You have to drive through a residential neighborhood to reach Bar Harbor, so big rigs take care/caution."
 Most RV parks in the region offer dump stations, though availability can be seasonal at state parks.
 Cell service varies significantly, with reviews mentioning 1-3 bars of Verizon coverage at most locations.
 Weekend reservations are essential during summer months and fall foliage season when waterfront sites fill quickly.
 Many parks accommodate pets with designated exercise areas, though some enforce strict pet policies including designated walking zones and breed restrictions.